-At the same time, participant evaluations have gained attention as a complement to, or substitute for, experimental or econometric evaluation of such programs.
-Participant evaluation builds on responses by program participants to survey questions about whether or not the program helped them.
-While the specific question wording, as well as the number and specificity of the questions, varies substantially among programs, the data from many, if not most, econometric and experimental evaluations that rely on survey data for their outcome measures (rather than, or in addition to, administrative data) include participant evaluations.
+At the same time, participants' own program evaluations have gained attention as a complement to, or substitute for, experimental and/or econometric evaluation.
+Many surveys ask participants whether they believe a program helped them in some way, though the specifics, wording and number of these questions varies substantially across surveys.
+Many, if not most, surveys that contain actual outcome measures of policy interest (that is, the data useful for experimental and/or econometric evaluation-instead of, or in addition to, administrative data) also include some participant evaluations.